Pimp My Ride: Claims of deception by participants

 Several participants who appeared on seasons 4 and 6 of Pimp My Ride later stated that elements of the show were either exaggerated or faked.
 The houses where Xzibit would surprise contestants with the news they were selected were often rented by MTV.
 The initial poor condition of some of the vehicles was staged to look worse, including the removal of paint, trash in the interior, and bumpers loosened to the point of falling off.
 Some features added during filming were removed immediately afterwards due to potential issues with local and state traffic laws, and the participants noted that multiple takes were needed to film their reactions during the final reveal.
 Some were coached to express more amazement and enthusiasm between takes.
 The overhaul process, which appeared on the show to only last a few days or weeks, actually lasted 6–7 months, and the show's participants had to find their own transportation while their cars were being upgraded with no support from the network.
-In addition, the modifications made to the cars were often purely cosmetic and any problems with how the car ran—wheel alignment, engine, transmission—was still up to the participants to fix.
+In addition, the modifications made to the cars were often purely cosmetic and any problems with how the car ran were still up to the participants to fix.
 In an interview with HipHopDX, Xzibit explains about how he was the target of backlash on social media over his involvement in the show, even though he was merely the host and had no input in the actual vehicle modification.